spring1843/go-dsa/README.md

 Welcome to **Data Structures and Algorithms in Go**! 🎉 This project is designed as a dynamic, hands-on resource for learning and practicing data structures and algorithms in the Go programming language.

-* At least six problems and solutions for each of the fourteen topics
+* More than one hundred rehearsal problems, at least six problems for each of the fifteen topics
-* Completely free, community-driven, and continuously evolving
+* Executable and comes with 100% test coverage, ensuring correctness and quality
-* Executes and comes with 100% test coverage, ensuring a high level of quality
+* Completely free, community-editable, and continuously evolving
-* Ability to use in your favorite IDE, editor, or web browser
+* Ability to study and practice in your favorite IDE, editor, or web browser
 * Pure Go, no third-party libraries, Guaranteed forward compatibility

 ## 📚 Table of Contents